Learn everything you need to know about chalk paint and chalky style paint especially if you looking for the best chalk paint for furniture.

 That being said, I have found that there are some better options for high traffic areas.

 I’ve detailed a post about furniture wax and why and how to use it.
+Beeswax is also a great alternative to cover chalk painted furniture with.

 Furniture wax works great on pieces like dressers that don’t get a lot use.

 For pieces like table tops that do need to withstand higher traffic, there are other sealers I would suggest.
-I wrote a whole post about how to seal painted and unpainted furniture for a hight traffic finish.
+I wrote a whole post about how to seal painted and unpainted furniture for a high traffic finish.

 Have I covered everything?